SOPHIE FIRST CHAPTERS

 ‘Ta’xet,’ he corrects me, even though he just told me I’d taken Ta’xet from him.
 And in that instant the whole sad sorry mess comes clear to me.

-You see, a few hours earlier, we had dragged Raven’s dying brother Flak, back from the yacht, and propped him up on his beloved motorcycle – to sit astride it for perhaps the last time.
-Then, just as we thought we’d lost him for good, he and I had both been struck by an almighty force, like electricity, but more.
-And when the pain stopped, we picked ourselves up from the dirt and found we’d been claimed by twin God and Goddess, Tia and Ta’xet.
-The claiming had saved Flak’s life, but even then I knew it was going to complicate mine.
+You see, a few hours earlier, we had dragged Raven’s dying brother back from the yacht and propped him up on his beloved motorcycle – to sit astride it for perhaps the last time.
+Then, just as we thought we’d lost him for good, he and I were both struck by an almighty force, like electricity but more.
+And when the pain stopped, we picked ourselves up from the dirt and found a new tattoo seared on our chests.
+We’d been claimed by the twin god and goddess, Tia and Ta’xet, and while the claiming had saved Flak’s life, even then I knew it was going to complicate mine.

-The two immortals, Tia and Ta’xet, are soulmates, destined to be together forever for eternity – which is a pain in my goddess damned derriere, since I’ve already found my soulmate and he’s Raven, Flak’s brother.
+Tia and Ta’xet are soulmates, destined to be together for eternity – which is a pain in my goddess-damned derriere since I’ve already found my soulmate and he’s Raven, Flak’s brother.

-But it is only now, as I stand in front of this Flak who appears to have travelled back in time from goddess knew when in the future, arms held firmly in his grasp, that I realise just how complicated this shit was going to get.
+But it is only now, as I stand in front of this time-traveling Flak with my arms held firmly in his grasp, that I realise just how complicated this shit was going to get.

-I hadn’t quite pieced it all together, and then a furious urge rises within me, and I realise I might never get that chance.
-The wave of anger builds inside me, bringing with it an urge to maim.
+I haven’t even quite pieced it all together, when a furious urge rises within me, and I realise I might never get the chance to see how this plays out.
+The wave of anger builds, and with it comes a foreign urge to maim.
 To kill.

 I know it can’t be Tia’s doing.
-She’s positively purring beneath Flak’s hands as he smooths them over my shoulders now, cooing and murmuring her name as he does.
+She’s positively purring beneath Flak’s hands as he smooths them over my shoulders, cooing and murmuring her name as he does.

 Shit!
 What the hell?
 I didn’t mean for this to happen!
 I think, as he raises his hands, palms facing out, in a vain attempt to ward off the spell.
-But he has no chance, he is only human now, however monstrous he may look, because I had taken Ta’xet from him.
+But he has no chance – he is only human now, however monstrous he may look, because I took Ta’xet from him.
 I don’t know how or when it happened, but without his Guide he is no match for Morrigan’s ire.

-However horrific the sight, it ends eventually.
-His limbs stiffen, his whole-body tensing, before he goes still.
+However horrific the sight, eventually it ends.
+His limbs stiffen, his whole-body tenses, and then he goes still.
 Deathly still.

-I am rushing down Main Street, heading for Vagabonds before I even know it, but not before I hid the body, using the Viterae to deposit the monster’s remains in a safe place – the safest possible.
+I am rushing down Main Street, heading for Vagabonds before I even know it, but not before I hid the body.
+Using the Viterae, I deposited the monster’s remains in a safe place – the safest place possible: Puzzlewood.

 It is only now, as I crash breathlessly in through the door of the bar, that I recognize the irony of the last hour.
 I killed a man who claimed to be my good friend, Flak, a man determined to kill his own brother so that he could claim me as his soulmate; and now I am going to have to walk around, chat and make friendly with both brothers knowing damned well I have murdered one and will ruin the other one’s life.